hbrennhaeuser/homeassistant_integration_ntfy/readme.md

   <img src=".github/images/screenshot-android-1.jpeg" height="320">
 </p>

-> **Warning**: The `main` branch is under active development and may not be stable.
+> :warning: **Warning**: The `main` branch is under active development and may not be stable.
 For the latest stable release, please refer to the [v1.0.2 release](https://github.com/hbrennhaeuser/homeassistant_integration_ntfy/releases/tag/v1.0.2) and the [v1.0.2 branch/tag](https://github.com/hbrennhaeuser/homeassistant_integration_ntfy/tree/v1.0.2).

 ## Installation